standout/woocommerce-fortnox-integration-by-standout/readme.txt

 2. /assets/screenshot2.png

 == Changelog ==

+= 1.1.3 =
+* Added functionality to automatically send the credentials to our integration via email.

 = 1.1.2 =
 * Added creation of API keys also stores the key_id field in the options table